yannicklevederpvtl/spring-cloud-config-credhub/README.md

-To remove the secret store of properties
+To remove the secret store of properties:
 ```
 cf config-server-remove-credhub-secret configserver config-demo-service/default/master/mysecretstore
 ```